fushizhe/rulesetwiki/README.md

 * For more information about [image format support](http://en.wikipedia.org/wiki/Comparison_of_web_browsers#Image_format_support)。

 The tag '\<audio>' is a newly defined element in HTML5 ,it specifies a standard way to embed an audio file on a web page.
-Currently, there are 3 supported file formats for the '\<audio>' element: MP3, Wav, and Ogg.
+Currently, there are 3 supported file formats for the '\<audio>' element: mp3, wav, and ogg.
 But the supportability of the 3 file formats is not the same in different browsers.
 X-lint will check the compatibility of audio format for target, and suggested that user provided different formats for compatibility:

 ```html